peavey2787/Max-Gpu-Roi/README.md

 Click the edit button  near Gpu Lists and find your gpu in the list and click on it.
 You can copy default hashrates for a single coin from here and paste it into your own custom gpu list.
+If you want to add a coin that isn't listed just select the empty row and add the hashrate info, but make sure to enter the correct coin symbol/algorithm.
+There are plans to include a dropdown menu to prevent inaccurate entries in a future realese.

 ## How to find the cheapest gpu on ebay?

 There are two ways.
 You can click on one of the gpus that appear after clicking Max My ROI.
 Then click the Ebay Link above that list.

 Or